 Furthermore, a public notice printed in the newspaper produces a permanent record.
 The internet does not, nor does it assure timeliness.
-And a newspaper is archived for hackers.
+And a newspaper is archived for years; not subject to computer crashes and

 Newspapers are easily verifiable, fully transparent and represent a secure third party who has nothing to gain from any notice.
 Connecticut's recent ethical lapses shed a glaring light on the full meaning of this problem.
 It's like putting the fox in charge of the hen house.